Parent Information

 If you’ve read all of the above and still have questions, maybe it is answered here…!

-Camp costs $275 per camper unless you are a volunteer.
-Volunteers receive a discount for their campers and a reduced rate for their pixies and boys.
+• Camp Fees: Camp costs $380 per camper unless you are a volunteer.
+Volunteers receive a discount for their campers and a reduced rate for their pixies and rangers.
+We do not have the capacity to do partial payments.

-No worries, you can choose a pickup option that works for your family.
+• Overnight: If your camper doesn’t want to stay over, you can choose a pickup option that works for your family.
 That information will be sent out in our overnight permission form.

-We will work with each family on a case by case basis to ensure their child has whatever they need to be safe and successful at Brighton Woods.
+• Allergies: We will work with each family on a case by case basis to ensure their child has whatever they need to be safe and successful at Brighton Woods.
 We should have all your child’s allergy information via your CampDocs forms, but if you have any questions or more information that can help, please email Chickadee to discuss!